nicolasgoutaland/GONMarkupParser/README.md

 ##Description
 Creating rich text under iOS can be cumbersome, needing a lot of code.<br/>
 The main goal of GONMarkupParser is to provide an easy to use syntax, near XML/HTML, but more flexible.<br/>
 Some others projects exists, allowing you to build NSAttributedString from HTML, but my main goal here was to focus on text semantic.
-In fact, the parser will detect registered markup and apply style on text.<br/>
+In fact, the parser will detect registered markups and apply style on text.<br/>
 The purpose of this was to be able to generate different outputs from the same input string, without editing its content, but editing the markups style.<br/>

 GONMarkupParser is **not** an out of the box solution to parse HTML files.